A multi-module management system designed by Computer Software for Professionals for accounting/legal/professional companies.

 The challenge is that the companies that are demanding that you submit bills electronically often have disparate requirements.
 The structures of their electronic files vary and the task coding systems that they use vary.
 Most of them are having their bills mediated by third parties such as Legalgard, Examen, Law Audit Services, Petersen, Tymetrix, ELF or Datacert.
 While most of these companies are asking for task coding, they’re not all using the same list of task codes.
 Nevertheless, most call whatever list that they do use either The ABA List or the UTBMS (Uniform Task-Based Management System).
 Some of the companies, such as LAS, merely require that the bill be sent as a text file, a capability that has been in Legalmaster since the mid 80’s, while others want an electronic file in some very precise format.

 Many of these companies attempt to sell you software (and even hardware) that they claim is necessary to create data in their required format.
-It has been our experience that you need not buy anything from them unless you choose to do so; Legalmaster can produce data in any format that any company has ever requested.
+You need not buy anything from them unless you choose to do so; Legalmaster can produce data in any format that any company has ever requested.
 Remember, if you enter charges in another piece of software just for this one client, you would probably want to enter the charges redundantly in Legalmaster in order to keep complete records of all of your matters in one place.
 This is quite inefficient, especially since Legalmaster can create the data just the way they want them.

-As we become aware of the demands of these companies, we are creating software and procedures that export Legalmaster billing data in each of their formats.
-We have already completed quite a few.
+As Legalmaster becomes aware of the demands of these companies, software and procedures are created that export Legalmaster billing data in each of their formats.
+Legalmaster has already completed quite a few.
 Here are some of the more frequently requested formats.
 All are now available.

 Legalmaster’s core application is Time and Billing.
 Consequently, it contains the ability to capture and store time entries as well as cost transactions.